rixo/rollup-plugin-hot/README.md

   },
   plugins: [
     ...hmr({
+      // When false, the plugin will do nothing at all (useful for prod build).
+      enabled: true, // Default: true

+      // When false, only the dev server will run.
+The plugin will not mess with
+      // your config, your bundle, or transform any code.
+Only reload the
+      // browser when the bundle changes.
+      hot: false, // Default: true

       // These two are used to map output filenames to URLs, because Rollup
       // knows about filenames but SystemJS knows about URLs.
       //
       // FS path to public directory
+      // NOTE this is only used to compute URLs from FS paths... see mount
+      // option bellow if you want to serve static content
       public: 'public', // Default: ''
       // Base URL
       baseUrl: '/', // Default: '/'